GabeScott/standard-works-vault/General Conference/1985 October - Joseph Smith, the Chosen Instrument.md

 The Lord has said:

-“Verily, verily, I say unto you, as I said unto my disciples, where two or three are gathered together in my name, as touching one thing, behold, there will I be in the midst of them—even so am I in the midst of you.”
-(D&C 6:32.)
+“Verily, verily, I say unto you, as I said unto my disciples, where two or three are gathered together in my name, as touching one thing, behold, there will I be in the midst of them—even so am I in the midst of you.” ([[D&C 6.32|D&C 6:32]].)

 We have surely been blessed by the fulfillment of this promise at this great conference.